 From a legal point of view, Field said, social media platforms are more at risk than companies like P&G because their business goal is “to get eyeballs, to get views.”
 He thinks if they don’t start behaving more responsibly, there is a greater chance for congressional scrutiny and regulation.

 Golbeck noted that all sorts of illegal activities can be found on social media, including videos of people taking drugs.
 If social media channels are going to get better about blocking that kind of content, they are going to need better automation and more humans to help review it.
 “That’s a huge challenge,” she said.
 “It’s going to be interesting to see how it develops.”

 In your opinion, why are some teens doing the Tide Pod Challenge?
 What does it say about your generation and the power of social media?

 Do you have any personal connection to the Tide Pod Challenge?
 Would you be tempted to do it if someone dared you?
 Why or why not?
 Share your story in the comments section of this article.

-How has Proctor & Gamble handled this problem from a business perspective?
+How has Procter & Gamble handled this problem from a business perspective?
 Do you think the company has done enough?
 What else should companies be doing to protect and improve their products and their brand identities?